 I was invited by curator René de Guzman to be part of the BAN 3.
 In the show I exhibit 60X1.COM and create a new project specifically for YBCA called 60X1.CAM ULTIMATE INTERACTIVE WEBCAM SURVEILLANCE SYSTEM FOR HOMELAND SECURITY.

-I am invited by the WhiteHouse Gallery to attend the SOOB festival in Brisbane, Australia.
+I am invited by the WhiteHouse Gallery (now obsolete) to attend the SOOB festival in Brisbane, Australia.
 During my short stays I present 60X1.COM along with Global Presidential Election and host a workshop.
 Photo Documentations coming soon!